claroline/Claroline/docs/sections/user-interface/api.md

 # API

-The API module is responsible of the UI calls to the underlying data api.
+The API module is in charge of the UI calls to the underlying data api.

-> To learn more about creating an API for your user interface, please check [API documentation](/sections/api/index).
+> To learn more about creating an API for your user interface, please check [API documentation](Claroline/sections/api/index).

+In order to call our API we will need two things :
+- Have access to the API routes
+- Be able to trigger AJAX requests

 ## Router